-In the 1971-1980 cohort, master's and bachelor's degrees reinforced class inheritance.
-In contrast to previous years, once again in 2005 university qualifications became a classist vehicle of social inheritance among young people aged 28-38 (see pp. 191-204).
+In the 1971-1980 cohort, master's and bachelor's University degrees reinforced class inheritance.
+In contrast graduates to previous years, once again in 2005 university account for 35% qualifications became a classist vehicle of social of all upward inheritance among young people aged 28-38 (see pp. 191-204).